0.4 Kilograms To Grams

 Q: Is there a difference between weight and mass?

 A: While often used interchangeably in everyday language, weight and mass are distinct concepts.
-Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
-On Earth, weight and mass are often numerically similar, but they are not the same thing.
+Even so, mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
+Day to day, on Earth, weight and mass are often numerically similar, but they are not the same thing.
 The conversion we discussed refers to mass, not weight.

 Q: Can I convert grams to kilograms?